 As part of the crowdfunding regulations, the SEC created heightened standards for determining whether an investor was accredited, requiring issuers (that means the startup company) to take “reasonable steps” to determine whether each investor who is part of a general solicitation offering under 506(c) is in fact accredited.

-Here’s my firm’s recent overview of these rules, explained by Angelina Bruno-Metzger:
+Here’s a short overview of these rules, prepared in part by Angelina Bruno-Metzger:

 Meets SEC standards for both privately and publicly fundraising companies.